Rian-T/chainette/README.md

 **Chainette** is a tiny, type‑safe way to compose LLM pipelines in Python.

 *   ⚖️ < 350 LOC • MIT
-*   🔌 Works with any vLLM‑served model (Llama 3, Gemma, Mixtral…)
+*   🔌 Works with any vLLM‑served model (Llama 3, Gemma, Mixtral…) or OpenAI GPT-4 via HTTP
 *   📜 Inputs & outputs are **Pydantic** models – no more brittle string parsing
 *   🎯 Automatic JSON **guided decoding**: the model must reply with the schema you declare
 *   🗂️ Filesystem first – every run leaves reproducible artefacts (`graph.json`, step files, flattened view)